onikhalid/altschool-semester2-exam/README.md

 ## Features

 1. **Repository Listing**
-  - Displays a list of all repositories associated with the authenticated GitHub user.
+  - Displays a list of all repositories associated with the authenticated GitHub user - in this case, me(onikhalid).
   - Implements pagination to navigate through the repositories in batches.
-      - users can search the name, description, language,
+      - users can search the name, description, language, and visibility of the repositories they want to see
+      - user can also set how many repositories they want to see per page
   - Provides search and filter functionality to find specific repositories.

 2. **Repository Details**